 After months of work, I’m so pleased to say that last night, I was promoted in the system from Protege to Associate.

 This means that I will be one of a few carefully selected regional photographers that Peter will refer clients to, should they be unable to travel to one of Peter’s locations.
 It also means that I can now help guide other up and coming talent in The Headshot Crew program, while continuing to learn and grow myself.

 Though this is an exciting development, it doesn’t change my day to day business or my work.
 I remain an independent photographer, creating my own work, separate from Peter’s business, and am not bound by any regulations or criteria.
 This is just a pretty great stamp of approval from one of the best in the business, and a way for me to connect with new clients in the greater Kentucky area who want the best headshot.

 This is a huge honor, and I am extremely excited and proud.
-If you have any questions please feel free to leave them in the comments below, and if you are ready to book your headshot session with Louisville’s (and Kentucky’s) first, and only Headshot Crew Associate, you can contact me here.
+If you have any questions please feel free to leave them in the comments below, and if you are ready to book your headshot session with Louisville’s (and Kentucky’s) first, Headshot Crew Associate, you can contact me here.